A healthier Metro is here.

 Tap your ORCA card for an easier and healthier way to pay your fare on transit in the Puget Sound region.

-You can also acquire Transit GO Tickets through your mobile device.
-Reduced fares are not available through Transit Go Tickets.
+Alternatively, you can acquire Transit GO Tickets through your mobile device.
+However, reduced fares are not available through Transit GO Tickets.